Manka-Mohamet/music-player/README.md

-# musics
+# music

 A new Flutter  music player project .

 ## Description

-this repo contains audio player ui application using flatter
+this repo contains audio player ui application using flatter.

 ### Get Started